home-assistant/home-assistant.io/source/_integrations/roborock.markdown

 ### Sensor

-Current room - What room your vacuum is currently in according to the last map update.
-It gives your vacuums last known location in your current selected map similar to the app.
+Current room—The room your vacuum is currently in according to the last map update.
+Similar to the app, this gives your vacuum's last known location in your current selected map.

 Cleaning area - How much area the vacuum has cleaned in its current run.
 If the vacuum is not currently cleaning, how much area it has cleaned during its last run.